 If you have not secured employment, you do not need to complete or send in the Supervising Physician page of the application, nor do you need to submit a supervising agreement.
 A license may be issued without both.
 Once you obtain employment you must then complete a change/addition application, submit it with payment and a supervising agreement.
 You will not be able to practice until we have a supervising agreement on file.
 If you have any questions concerning this please feel free to contact the Committee.

-When submitting a notarized copy of an original document, the notary MUST make a statement to the fact that the notary has seen the original document.
-If this is not done the document will NOT be accepted.
+Notarized Copy Information - When submitting a notarized copy of an original document, the notary must make a statement to the fact that the notary has seen the original document.
+If this is not done the document will not be accepted.

 If the physician assistant is applying for prescriptive authority in conjunction with this initial application, the supervising agreement must also include a list of classifications of medications the physician assistant is delegated to prescribe.